sdparsons/splithalf/README.md

 course “R for Reproducible Scientific Analysis” (<https://swcarpentry.github.io/r-novice-gapminder/>).

-Note == indicates ‘is equal to’, :: indicates that the function uses the package indicated, in the first case the **dplyr** package (Wickham et al. 2018).
+Note == indicates ‘is equal to,’ :: indicates that the function uses the package indicated, in the first case the **dplyr** package (Wickham et al. 2018).